The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: Introduction

-The basis of the mode analysis approach is Chandrasekhar's famous discovery that the massive Dirac equation in Kerr geometry expressed in Boyer-Lindquist coordinates is separable, which was worked out in his original article from 1976 \cite{Chandra} and led to a major breakthrough in the field.
-At that time, this remarkable result came a bit as a surprise because the Dirac system of coupled first-order partial differential equations (PDEs) was not expected to be separable in Kerr geometry.
-Despite the tremendous impact of this discovery, the validity of the solutions is naturally restricted to those regions of Kerr geometry where the Boyer-Lindquist coordinates are well-defined.
-As they have singularities at the event and the Cauchy horizon, respectively, the dynamics of Dirac waves near and across these horizons cannot be described properly.
-In this article, we resolve this problem by applying a specific analytic extension of the Boyer-Lindquist coordinates that is regular at the horizons, thus, it covers both the exterior and interior black hole regions and allows for well-defined transitions of Dirac waves across the horizons.
-These so-called advanced Eddington-Finkelstein-type coordinates also feature a coordinate time required for the Hamiltonian formulation of the Dirac equation and the corresponding Cauchy problem.
-We point out that since the transformation to these coordinates is singular at the horizons and, hence, non-trivial, a careful analysis is necessary.
-Furthermore, as the mixing of the time and the azimuthal angle variable arising in this transformation leads to a symmetry breaking of structures inherent to Boyer-Lindquist coordinates, it is a priori not clear that the separation of variables property is conserved in advanced Eddington-Finkelstein-type coordinates.
-In the recent article \cite{Dolan3}, a similar coordinate system is employed.
-This work concentrates on the physical aspects of the massive Dirac equation in horizon-penetrating coordinates.
-More precisely, using numerical methods, the energy spectrum and decay rates of bound states are computed.
-Here, on the other hand, the focus is on the mathematical aspects, i.e., in the framework of the Newman-Penrose formalism, a detailed analysis of the asymptotics of Dirac waves at infinity, the event horizon, and the Cauchy horizon is given.
-This includes error estimates and, thus, the proper study of their decay.
-(For a different horizon-penetrating coordinate system see, e.g., \cite{Doran}.)
+The basis of the mode analysis approach is Chandrasekhar's famous discovery that the massive Dirac equation in the non-extreme Kerr geometry expressed in Boyer--Lindquist coordinates is separable, which was worked out in his original article \cite{Chandra} from 1976 and led to a major breakthrough in the field of black hole physics.
+At that time, this remarkable result came a bit as a surprise because the Dirac equation was not expected to be separable in the Kerr geometry.
+Despite the tremendous impact of this discovery, the validity of the associated solutions is naturally restricted to those regions of the Kerr geometry where the Boyer--Lindquist coordinates are well-defined.
+And as they become singular at the event and the Cauchy horizon, respectively, the dynamics of Dirac particles near and across these horizons cannot be properly described in these coordinates.
+In this article, we resolve this problem by employing a particular analytic extension of the Boyer--Lindquist coordinates that is regular at the horizons, thus, covering both the exterior and interior black hole regions and allowing for well-defined transitions of Dirac particles across the horizons.
+This analytic extension, the so-called advanced Eddington--Finkelstein-type coordinates, also features a proper time function (unlike the original advanced Eddington--Finkelstein null coordinates \cite{Edd, Fink}), which is required for -- and gives rise to -- the Hamiltonian formulation of the Dirac equation as the fundamental framework for the construction of the integral spectral representation of the Dirac propagator.
+We point out that since the transformation from Boyer--Lindquist coordinates to advanced Eddington--Finkelstein-type coordinates is singular at the event and the Cauchy horizon, and hence non-trivial, a careful mathematical analysis on this issue is essential.
+Furthermore, as the mixing of the time and the azimuthal angle variable that arises in this transformation leads to a symmetry breaking of structures inherent to Boyer--Lindquist coordinates, it is a priori not clear that the separation of variables property of the Dirac equation is conserved in advanced Eddington--Finkelstein-type coordinates.
+We also note that in the recent article \cite{Dolan3}, a similar coordinate system is employed.
+This work concentrates on certain physical aspects of the massive Dirac equation in horizon-penetrating coordinates, namely, using numerical methods, the energy spectrum and the decay rates of bound states are computed.
+Here, on the other hand, the focus lies on rather mathematical aspects, i.e., we derive the Newman--Penrose formalism of the Dirac equation in horizon-penetrating coordinates, present a detailed analysis of the asymptotics of the Dirac spinors at space-like infinity, the event horizon, and the Cauchy horizon, which includes accurate estimates of the decay of the associated errors, and discuss the nature and specific properties of the angular eigenfunctions and eigenvalues.
+Besides, instead of using advanced Eddington--Finkelstein-type coordinates, one may as well choose different horizon-penetrating coordinates such as Doran coordinates \cite{Doran} or generalized Kruskal--Szekeres coordinates \cite{Kruskal, ChandraBook, CR}.
+These are, however, far more complicated in their handling and result in more intricate computations.